 Why believe that the experience of time should match a well-calibrated clock? […] That the experience of time should be judged as accurate or inaccurate by a clock? […] Because the experience of time can be measured with a clock?
 Well, isn’t that the clock’s business, and not experience’s?

-There is this difference, however, between tides and temporal experience: Unlike the tide, temporal experience is a possible (I’m assuming, for many readers, even likely) product of evolution.
+There is this difference, however, between tides and temporal experience: Unlike the tide, temporal experience is a possible (I’m assuming, likely) product of evolution.
 Unlike the tide, it may be something selected and refined.
 And it may also have a use, a specific use relevant to clocks: to be how we measure time in our lives.
-If how it does that can go wrong, then, we can talk about experience being inaccurate.
+If how it measures can go wrong, then, we can talk about experience being inaccurate.

 Even so, there is some plausibility in saying that, like the tide, the relevant selection is natural.
-And it is just as plausible to hold that it is not a condition of a naturally evolved system that it be evaluated by a socially constructed system.
+It is plausible to hold that there is no condition on a naturally evolved system that it be evaluated by a socially constructed system.
+By ‘evaluated’ I mean that its accuracy is set by the socially constructed system.
 Standard time is a socially constructed system.
-As such, it is not a condition of our experience of time that it must be evaluated by the standard clock.
+As such, it is plausible that there is no condition on our experience of time that it must be evaluated by standard time.